elipopovadev/High-Quality-Code/README.md

      - there are three important classes (Originator, Memento, and Caretaker);
      - Originator: It creates a memento containing a snapshot of its current internal state and uses the memento to restore its internal state;
      - Memento: It holds the internal state of an Originator;
      - Caretaker: It is responsible for keeping the mementos.
-Like maintaining save points and never operates on or examine the contents of a memento;
+Like maintaining save points and never operates on or examine the contents of a Memento;

     i) State
      - allows an object to completely change its behavior depending upon its current internal state;